drauschenbach/stuart-ml/docs/data-types.md

 is stored in a one-dimensional table `{1.0, 3.0, 5.0, 2.0, 4.0, 6.0}` with the matrix size `(3, 2)`.

 The base class of matrices is `Matrix`, and we provide two implementations: `DenseMatrix`, and `SparseMatrix`.
 We recommend using the factory methods implemented in `Matrices` to create matrices.
-Remember, matrices in MLlib are stored in column-major order.
+Remember, matrices in Stuart ML are stored in column-major order.

 ```lua
 Matrix = require 'stuart-ml.linalg.Matrix'